eProsima/Integration-Service-Deprecated/doc/README.rst

-Routing Service parameters and configuration
+Integration Services parameters and configuration
 ============================================

-In this section are presented the main features of the *Routing Service* and information about how to configure them for creating user-customized communication bridges.
+In this section are presented the main features of the *Integration Services* and information about how to configure them for creating user-customized communication bridges.

 XML configuration file
 ----------------------

-At the time of launching the *Routing Service*, it is needed to add the path of a XML configuration file.
+At the time of launching the *Integration Services*, it is needed to add the path of a XML configuration file.
 This XML has to contain all the data which defines the bridges to be created.

-Each execution of the *Routing Service* permits to set up multiple independent bridges.
-At the same time, it is possible to launch more than one executions of the *Routing Service* simultaneously.
+Each execution of the *Integration Services* permits to set up multiple independent bridges.
+At the same time, it is possible to launch more than one executions of the *Integration Services* simultaneously.
 In any case, if there exists an error in the definition of an individual bridge, this would not affect to the other of them.

 The parameters of the XML configuration file are the following:

-*   **rs**: label that contains a Routing Service valid configuration.
+*   **rs**: label that contains a Integration Services valid configuration.
 It doesn't have to have an associated text but the bridge elements.

     *   **bridge**: element defining a simple bridge.
 There could be as "bridge" elements as the user needs.
 It doesn't have to have an associated text but the bridge configuration elements.